mineoturzz/maldocxmaker/README.md

 # maldocxmaker
-Quick script to connect .docx to macro enable .dotm file
+Quick script to connect .docx to macro enabled .dotm file

 1. Create a MS .dotm file with malicious macros
 2. Create a MS .docx file from template